 * indicates required course

 Gain hands-on experience and training in actual service in a business or government establishment.
-Students may complete multiple internships worth varying amount of credit.
-Up to 6 internship credits may be used toward the competion of this minor.
+Students may complete multiple internships worth a varying amount of credit.
+Up to 6 internship credits may be used toward the completion of this minor.

 "The minor has given me the opportunity to look critically at different ways sports are programmed for both youth and adults.
 Through the coursework of this minor, I have learned ways to make even basic physical education time for teaching personal and social responsibility."